liamti5/Graph-Inverse-Reinforcement-Learning-for-MEV-Detection-on-Ethereum/README.md

 ## Usage

 ### AIRL evaluation

 The main evaluation notebook for AIRL can be found in `notebooks/4.01-airl-evaluation.ipynb`.
 It contains the evaluation of all three different AIRL models, including:
-- Classification performance metrics like accuracy and F1-score as well as confusion matrices on unseen trajectories.
+- Classification performance metrics like accuracy and F1-score as well as confusion matrices on unseen trajectories
-- Learner (PPO) performance with learned reward functions on unseen trajectories.
+- Learner (PPO) performance with learned reward functions on unseen trajectories

 ### AIRL training

 AIRL was trained using the `graph_reinfocement_learning_with_blockchain_data/rl/airl.py` script.
 It takes 4 arguments:
 1. `--data_class`: class 0 or 1 (non-arbitrage or arbitrage)
 2. `--embeddings`: which embeddings dataframe to use (GraphSAGE, DGI, or semi-supervised GraphSAGE)